QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 In some cases, it may be necessary to perform measurements while simultaneously running a continuous background task.
-A good example could be a control loop, which measures a signal and a corresponding adjustment of a parameter at a regular interval.
+A good example could be a control loop, which measures a signal and performs a corresponding adjustment of some parameter at a regular interval.

 A *QMI Task* is a procedure which runs independently and continuously in the background inside a Python program.
-The same program can perform different activities in its main control flow while the task continues run in a separate background thread.
+The same program can perform different activities in its main control flow while the task continues to run in a separate background thread.

 Creating a custom task involves creating a Python class which derives from :py:class:`qmi.core.task.QMI_Task`.
 To ensure that the task works correctly and remains accessible by remote Python programs, it should be defined in a *Python module* instead of the top-level script file.

+..
+My immediate question while reading this was: "Why?" and I did not get an answer to that.
+..
+I think an explanation of why this is necessary (potentially in a "Note" or "Advanced reading" section) would help comprehension and compliance.

 To demonstrate a custom task, create a new Python module inside the module path for your project.
 If you don't have a module path